blakelymayhall/odin-todo/README.md

 - Major refactoring of code for clarity and readability

 Todo:
-- Understand better why I had to use "this" for the todoBeingEdited but not the todos or categories
 - Finish adding the edit category color and icon
+    - Put color squares in the row and on-click, highlight one of them.
+On submit, accept that color.
+Will need id/clss differentiator
+    - Do the same with the icons
 - Make data persist
 - Help button
 - Sort functionality